XMPro/Multi-Agent/src/team_manifests/advanced_predictive_maintenance_team.md

-# Industrial Predictive Maintenance MAGS Team
+# Advanced Predictive Maintenance MAGS Team

 ## 1. Business Problem Definition and Objectives

 ### Business Objective

-The primary business objective for implementing the Industrial Predictive Maintenance MAGS solution is to maximize the efficiency, reliability, and transparency of maintenance operations in industrial settings.
+The primary business objective for implementing the Advanced Predictive Maintenance MAGS solution is to maximize the efficiency, reliability, and transparency of maintenance operations in industrial settings.
 This solution aims to transform reactive maintenance practices into proactive and predictive strategies, ensuring optimal equipment performance and minimizing unplanned downtime.

 ### Key Goals